Research group Jean Pieters

 Our goal is to understand the signaling processes involved in immune cell activation.
 We are focusing on the molecular and cellular mechanisms that transduce the signals received from cell surface receptors to the cellular machinery that is required to mount an immune defense.

-An important factor regulating the activation of signaling reactions in immune cells is coronin 1, which is crucial for the activation of calcium-dependent signal transduction and thereby regulates lymphocyte homeostasis.
+An important factor regulating immune cell activation is the protein coronin 1, which is crucial for the activation of cell surface-triggered signal transduction and thereby regulates lymphocyte homeostasis.
 We are also studying how microbial pathogens evade immune recognition by hijacking host signaling networks.
-For example, Mycobacterium tuberculosis, which is responsible for the death of more individuals than any other infectious agent, survives within immune cells by co-opting host signaling pathways, including coronin 1-mediated calcium signaling.
+For example, Mycobacterium tuberculosis, which is responsible for the death of more individuals than any other bacterial infectious agent, survives within immune cells by co-opting host signaling pathways, including coronin 1-mediated activation of intracellular signal transduction.

 Recent work from the laboratory suggests that this activation mechanism is operational not only in immune cells, but also in neurons.
 In fact, it appears that this mechanism is highly conserved among eukaryotes, with analogous signal transduction pathways being activated in amoeba, mice and human.